SMSF Legal Framework

-If you go through a marriage or relationship breakdown, then family law will have its fair share to say as well.
+And if you go through a marriage or relationship breakdown, then family law will have its fair share to say as well.
 Your SMSF will probably go into the joint asset pool and be split in one way or another.

 So this is why being an SMSF trustee is not an easy undertaking.
 There are a lot of moving parts.